The LeRoy Finkel Fellowship is intended to promote leadership in the field of educational technology. CUE "Fellows" will

-Every new endeavor needs a leader.
-In 1978, LeRoy Finkel was just such a leader as he joined a group of dedicated educators to create Computer-Using Educators, now a vibrant organization with a national reputation for its knowledgeable members, excellent conferences, and leadership in the use of technology in the classroom.
+In 1978, LeRoy Finkel joined a group of dedicated educators to create CUE, now nationally recognized for its leadership in the promoting technology integration across the curriculum.

 Who Should Apply?

-Applicant must be a CUE member that is a currently practicing classroom teacher, technology coordinator, media librarian, school administrator, or college faculty member from a California public or private school.
-All applicants must be committed to curriculum-based uses of technology.
+Applicant must be a CUE member that is a currently practicing classroom teacher, technology coordinator, media librarian, school administrator, or college faculty member from a California or Nevada public or private school.
+Applicants should have a demonstrated commitment to effective curriculum-based integration of technology.

 What Should Be Included in My Fellowship Proposal?

-Your proposal must describe you and the educational environment in which you work and a proposed project in some detail but not to exceed five word-processed pages in length.
+Your proposal must describe you and the educational environment in which you work and a proposed project in some detail.
 Your proposal should contain: a title, objectives, a summary of a curriculum-based project, what it is intended to do, how it will be done, who will be involved and who will benefit, and how its results will be evaluated.